 This natural skin lightener also inhibits the activity of the tyrosinase enzyme.
 When you apply kojic acid it also has the added benefit of protecting your skin against excessive sun exposure.

 If you suffer from melasma give one or all 3 of these treatments a try and see if they help you get your beautiful skin back.
+You can also achieve a perfect skin with the help of ClearifiRx.
+They offer a melasma treatment that is customized just for you and your skin type by board-certified dermatologists.
 Just remember to consistently apply each treatment in order to get the maximum benefit they can provide.